Associations between recent and established ophthalmic conditions and risk of Alzheimer's disease.

 Neurosciences (Brain & Spine)

 Lee, Cecilia S; Larson, Eric B; Gibbons, Laura E; Lee, Aaron Y; McCurry, Susan M; Bowen, James D; McCormick, Wayne C; and Crane, Paul K, "Associations between recent and established ophthalmic conditions and risk of Alzheimer's disease."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 630.